 At the Augusta law firm of Burnside Law Firm LLP, our attorneys investigate truck accidents to determine the cause.
 When inadequate maintenance caused the accident, we undertake to obtain all damages our injured clients are entitled to recover from the trucking company and their insurance company.
 Our lawyers have many years of experience with cases such as these and will fight to protect your rights.

 If you have been injured as a result of a trucking accident, you should speak with an attorney who can advise you about your rights and your options.
 Contact Burnside Law Firm in Augusta, Georgia, to schedule a free initial consultation.
-Call us toll-free at 800-569-1937.
+Contact our law firm at (706) 432-8320